jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-I-23.md

 is necessarily 3.

 <span class="art">249</span> So reciprocally, we know at die first sight of the
-integer part of a logarithm, how many figures compose the number answering to that logarithm; since the number of those figures always exceed the integer part of the logarithm by unity.
+integral part of a logarithm, how many figures compose the number answering to that logarithm; since the number of those figures always exceed the integral part of the logarithm by unity.
 Suppose, for example, the number answering to the logarithm 6.4771213 were required, we know immediately that that number must have seven figures, and be